Want to join us?

 As a consumer, you have power to transform our global food system by choosing what you want to eat.
 Your choices can drive an increase or decrease in the availability of products.
 This transformation is not an overnight process, nor can it be driven by one individual alone.
 Large scale, practical solutions are essential.
 However, big changes start with a first step.

 The WWF and Knorrs have published a Future 50 Foods Report.
 In it, world-leading food and sustainability researchers have identified fifty foods with positive social, environmental, and economic impact.
 These foods are chosen for their high nutritious level and their ability to foster planetary biodiversity and renewal.
 The report is a global report.
 Not all of the foods are available everywhere, and many are unfamiliar to Danish households.
 It can, therefore, be difficult to incorporate these ingredients into our daily cooking and eating habits

-The free-range study: Don’t live in Kolding?
-Don’t have children?
-But still want to participate?
-We are looking for households of all shapes and sizes from all over Denmark to participate in our free-range study.
-You will have remote support and access to resources.
+The free-range course: (STARTING SOON!)
+We are looking for households of all shapes and sizes from all over Denmark to participate in our free-range course.
+You will be invited to engage with the Future 50 Foods; receive remote support, activity prompts and access to resources.
 You will be invited to share your insights and impressions as you try to cook with the 50 future foods, and have community discussion and debate on an open facebook group.
 Along with participants in the main course, you will have access to cooking classes and Q&A’s with food experts.
 You will also be invited to the joint event at the end.

-The joint event: At the end of the study, a large online event will be open to all, to discuss and debate your impressions and findings.
+Dessert: At the end of the study, a large online event will be open to all, to discuss and debate our impressions and findings.
 This event will serve as a form of community analysis and peer review, extending the impact of the collaborative citizen science process.